peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).</p>
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).</p>

 ## Fields